REQUIRED COURSES FOR Creative Writing MINOR (9 COURSES)

 This course builds on student understanding of screen storytelling established in Story, Genre and Structure and Writing and Pitching a Script.
 Students will develop an original feature-length screen story from multiple ideas through idea evaluation and selection, character creation and development, story structure, treatment, pitch and beat sheet.
 At the end of the course, students will register their work with the WGA (a $20 fee).
 Students will consider more advanced screenwriting concepts presented in the text and will apply those principles to their developing stories.

 This course stands as the culmination of the sequence of courses in the freshman year that covered grammar, logic and rhetoric.
 The course examines the role of the artist, the nature and purpose of art, of beauty, and of a life of art-making, and considers whether and how the quality of art can be evaluated in light of a Catholic understanding of art and artists.
 The course further considers the significance of these ideas to human endeavors such as work and business that are not typically viewed as artistic.

 This course will emphasize the use of correct grammar, usage, spelling, punctuation, and mechanics.
 Students will be required to apply these skills to writing assignments.

-This course will consider literature and nonfiction creative writing of the twentieth and twenty-first centuries and will pay particular attention to the representation of place and the engagement with culture.
-Students will examine the use of aspects of creative writing such as point of view, language, tone, pacing and plot, and so on from a writer’s perspective.
+In this course students will read literature and nonfiction creative writing such as short stories, personal and environmental essays, travel writing, and memoir.
+They will pay particular attention to the representation of place and the engagement with culture.
+Students will examine from a writer’s perspective the use of aspects of creative writing such as point of view and narrative technique, language and tone, pacing and plot, and so on.